 First used in combat in the Gulf War, where it got handed the very dangerous task of attacking Iraqi runway.
 6 aircraft were lost during this, with seven crew being killed.
 Two were captured by the Iraqis, getting the full "Baghdad Hilton" treatment.

 The ones that didn't quite make it

-TSR-2Possibly one of the plug-ugliest aircraft in history (perhaps excepting only some Soviet designs), the TSR-2 was to the British equivalent to the US F-111.
-It got as far as a flying prototype and to all appearances would have been an entirely successful aircraft before it was cancelled, officially due to spiralling costs.
+TSR-2Possibly one of the plug-ugliest aircraft in history (perhaps excepting only some Soviet designs) and yet by all accounts extremely capable, the TSR-2 was to the British equivalent to the US F-111.
+It got as far as a flying prototype and to all appearances would have been an entirely successful aircraft before it was cancelled, officially due to spiraling costs.
 Unofficially, there is a conspiracy theory that the US used economic blackmail to ensure its cancellation.
 The TSR-2 would have been in direct competition with the F-111 for export sales and it looked like was going to end up being faster, more capable and probably cheaper.
 A generation of British aviation fans resent its loss to this day.

 The fictional etc

 - You think "Chicken-powered nuclear land mine" is too silly to be an actual weapon?
 Blue Peacock consisted of a seven-ton tactical nuclear anti-tank mine, to be buried in northern Germany in the event of a land war against the Soviets.
 To keep the thing at a working temperature in the winter, the designers suggested sealing a live chicken in the case, with enough food and water to keep it alive for the week or so that the weapon would be viable.
 Fortunately, it never went into production over concerns of fallout and the apparent willingness to contaminate allied territory.
 The existence of this idea was declassified on April 1, 2004, causing it to be mistaken for a joke.

 It does seem like an April Fool but it most certainly is not.
 The Civil Service does not do jokes.